tvdboom/ATOM/docs_sources/api/plots/plot_errors.md

 <blockquote>
 Name of the models to plot.
 If None, all models in the pipeline are selected.
 </blockquote>
-<strong>dataset: str, optional (default='test')</strong>
+<strong>dataset: str, optional (default="test")</strong>
 <blockquote>
 Data set on which to calculate the errors.
-Options are 'train', 'test' or 'both'.
+Options are "train", "test" or "both".
 </blockquote>
 <strong>title: str or None, optional (default=None)</strong>
 <blockquote>